This article was originally printed in The New Hampshire but due to complaints, it was removed from the website.

 “I wish you could put this on a résumé,” Kira said.
 “You learn so many job skills – negotiating, sale skills, dealing with people.”

-“Whether it’s social work, activism, or volunteering, I want to change the world somehow,” Jordan said.
+“Whether it’s social work, activism, or volunteering, I want to change the world somehow,” Ashley said.

 Although both girls say that they love what they do as sex workers, they both realize that they want to do more.